Short Life in Berlin - An attempt to escape Matrix

 I struggled for a very long time and were always regretted after making an decision.
 There would be very little chance to get AWS’s offer again if I come back to China; but me and my girlfriend would be seperated if I stay.
 She would not be able to find a good job here since big companies have all freezed hiring.

 In the end, I have decided to go back.
-It is indeed a pity to give up the work opportunity of AWS and life experience of Berlin, but people with affections should not be hurt.
+It is indeed a pity to give up the work opportunity of AWS and life experience of Berlin, but I don’t want to be separated from my girl friend.

 Thoughts on the Welfare State